QuickBooks Blog

 Who is it for?

-PayPal has a range of features for businesses looking for standard payment processing.
-PayPal offers ways to accept payments both online and in-person.
-You’ll need to check with your shopping cart provider or e-commerce platform to confirm whether PayPal checkout is compatible with your site.
+PayPal has a range of features for businesses looking for standard payment processing and offers ways to accept payments both online and in person.
+Check with your shopping cart provider or e-commerce platform to confirm whether PayPal checkout is compatible with your site.

 What types of payments does it accept?